+Geographic Priorities

+The County will focus the majority of funds in the defined LMI areas.

+Priority Needs

-Geographic Priorities: The County will focus the majority of funds in the defined LMI areas.
-Priority Needs: The County has identified improving the existing housing stock through housing rehabilitation (owner-occupied), the development of new rental and owner-occupied housing dwelling units, code enforcement, public facility improvements (street improvements, streetscape improvements, ADA improvements), economic development efforts (Shopsteading Loan Program), clearance of blighted structures, and public services (homeless services and staff, special needs services, and police patrols, etc.) as priority needs for the next five years.
-Influence of Market Conditions: An inadequate supply of affordable housing, in addition to the high cost of housing in the County for low-income persons (paying more than 30% of household income for housing), is the major housing problem.
-Anticipated Resources: The County anticipates receiving \$6,000,000 in CDBG entitlement funds and \$2,000,000 in HOME funds over the next five years.
-Institutional Delivery Structure; The County relies on a network of public sector, private sector, and non-profit organizations to implement the Strategic Plan, particularly to address homelessness and special needs.
-Goals: See SP-45: Goals Summary.
-Public Housing; The County will continue to supply affordable housing to area residents through CCHRA and other developers.
-Homelessness Strategy: The County works closely with the Continuum of Care (CoC) to provide homeless services and emergency, transitional, and permanent housing for homeless individuals and families, including veterans, those with special needs, the disabled, HIV/AIDS, and victims of domestic violence.
-Lead-based Paint Hazards: HUD CHAS data indicates 31,308 or 56% of the County's owneroccupied dwelling units and 13,917 or 64% of rental dwelling units were built prior to 1980.
-HUD data also indicates that 7,674 children are living in units suspected of having lead-based paint.
-Anti-Poverty Strategy: The County will continue to leverage its existing CDBG and HOME allocations with other resources, including state and federal, in addition to private funds, to address the issue of poverty.
+The County has identified improving the existing housing stock through housing rehabilitation (owneroccupied), the development of new rental and owner-occupied housing dwelling units, code enforcement, public facility improvements (street improvements, streetscape improvements, ADA improvements), economic development efforts (Shopsteading Loan Program), clearance of blighted structures, and public services (homeless services and staff, special needs services, and police patrols, etc.) as priority needs for the next five years.

+Influence of Market Conditions

+An inadequate supply of affordable housing, in addition to the high cost of housing in the County for low-income persons (paying more than 30% of household income for housing), is the major housing problem.

+Anticipated Resources

+The County anticipates receiving \$5,250,000 in CDBG entitlement funds and \$2,000,000 in HOME funds over the next five years.

+Institutional Delivery Structure

+The County relies on a network of public sector, private sector, and non-profit organizations to implement the Strategic Plan, particularly to address homelessness and special needs.

+Goals

+See SP-45: Goals Summary

+Public Housing

+The County will continue to supply affordable housing to area residents through CCHRA and other developers.

-Barriers to Affordable Housing; An Analysis of Impediments to Fair Housing Choice (AI) was prepared in 2019.
+Barriers to Affordable Housing

+An Analysis of Impediments to Fair Housing Choice (AI) was prepared in 2025.
 The County is using the recommendations from the AI for policy decisions for CDBG projects and programs.
-The highest priority Contributing Factors to Fair Housing are included in the recentlyl adopted AI.
+The highest priority Contributing Factors to Fair Housing based on community engagement activities and data analysis include: